Museum Collection: Neolithic Flint Implements

 .

-This Neolithic arrowhead was found in a field near Monkton in Broughton Gifford.
-It was made from a flake that has been struck from a flint core that has been trimmed to make the cutting edges, the three breaks on this side are where the previous flakes were struck from the same core.
-The shaft of the arrow fitted into the hollow base.
+Possibly an unfinished Neolithic arrowhead which was found in a field near Monkton in Broughton Gifford.
+It was made from a flake that has been struck from a flint nodule; the three breaks on this side are where the previous flakes had been struck from the same core.

 .